 If you did not remove the oil pipe stud earlier, do so now, clean the threads and apply stud lock.
 (Always) use a new gasket but do not use any sealant as you risk blocking the oil ways.

 Note that to attach the pipe junction you will need a E1310 slimmed 5/16 nut.

-Fit the nut with Loctite 243 so that it cannot come loose.
+Fit the nut with Loctite 243 so that it cannot come loose and tighten carefully as you risk stripping the thread.

 Top Tip...
-Test the oil pipes carefully for leaks and fit the gasket first to ensure that it cannot block the oil ways.
+Test the oil pipes carefully for leaks before fitting, and test fit the gasket to ensure that it cannot block the oil ways.
 Check that there is access to the nut with a socket or box spanner as once the gearbox outer cover is in place leaks from the pipe junction are difficult to cure if the nut cannot be reached.